zesk/build/docs/tools/deploy.md

 #### Exit codes

 - `0` - Continue with deployment
 - `Non-zero` - Any non-zero exit code will run `deploy-revert` hook on all systems and cancel deployment

-#### Errors

-Unable to find "hookEnvironmentFileMake" (using index "/Users/kent/.build")

 ### `deploy-cleanup.sh` - Run after a successful deployment